About Us

 Student Assistance

 Through the generous donations of individuals, we are able to provide school tuition assistance to many impoverished children in Catholic Mission Schools in Africa.
 In addition to school fees, support provides for food and other basic necessities for the children and their families.
-We are currently not assigning new students to our sponsors, but rather welcome support for mission schools in Africa where those children in greatest need will share the support.

 Other Outreach